AgentMC/Sao20/Translate/En/Part6.md

 The metal grating on the ground found by the two people was not to prevent intrusion from the outside.
 That door was opened to bring out the corpses of innocent people from the underground dungeon from the inside.
 That is why the key was hanging in an unusual place.
 Because if you think about it, there is no chance someone would sneak with malice into the emperor's house within the emperor’s territory.

-Even though Tiese was an apprentice of an Integrity Knight, when she pulled the iron grid with all her strength, the grill only slightly creaked.
+Even though Tiese was an apprentice of an Integrity Knight, when she pulled the iron grid with all her strength, it only slightly creaked.
 Imagining how the private territory dwellers trapped here before desperately grabbed the grid, Ronye felt more and more anger rising in her trembling body.

 However, at that time, a man in black robe who captured Shimosaki appeared without any sound from the right side of the aisle and stood behind the emperor.
 After seeing the poisoned knife left on the neck of the young dragon, Tiese released the grid.